 If data is written to the FUSE file system, it first is stored within the cache file system.
 During a migration data is moved from the cache file system to LTFS.
 A transparent recall can be initiated by read, write, or truncate (not sure about truncate) call within a user space application.
 Those calls are blocked until the data is moved back to the cache (Not sure about the latter since it is also possible to read directly from tape without moving back data to disk).

-For a BDT provided FUSE implementation of Open LTFS the BDT code has to be partly changed.
+For a BDT FUSE implementation of Open LTFS the BDT code has to be partly changed.
 The BDT solution is using LTFS SE (LTFS Single Drive Edition) and implements its own library manager.
 Unlike LTFS LE it does not support the most generic tape library SCSI interface and therefore it does not support all tape libraries e.g. it does not support IBM TS4500 tape library.
 By changing to LTFS LE the BDT provided library manager is not needed anymore.
+We should not care anymore about the BDT solution since if we will implement a FUSE solution we will need to do that differently.

 DMAPI or FUSE